TEAM-SAND/sand/README.md

 A repository of all code - bot, server, assembly, and assembly notebook - for Team SAND.

+## Contents

+This repository contains the total coding work of Team SAND, a group of undergraduate researchers working under the Gemstone Honors College of the University of Maryland, College Park.
+The team worked from formation in Spring 2021 to graduation in Spring 2024.

+We wanted to create a prototype system of self-assembling robots with the primary function of, once massively downscaled, creating different structures capable of adapting to different tasks.

+Some of these files are incomplete and non-functional, and many can be optimized beyond this rudimentary research.

 ## Installation and Setup

 ### Server